Bella Hadid And The Weeknd Reunite After Selena Gomez Drama — Taylor Swift And Kylie Jenner Take Sides?

 The Weeknd (real name Abel) apparently said that he is getting more and more famous now, and he doubts that any future lover will have the same clear view of his personality that Bella Hadid did.

 The Weeknd seems to be aware that fame is something that attracts flatterers and insincere people.
-These people will be blinded by the glitz and glamour that surrounds you and less likely to see who you really are.
+These people will be blinded by the glitz and glamor that surrounds you and less likely to see who you really are.

 Interestingly, The Weeknd dealt with the issue of flattery and its dangers in the video for his hit song “Starboy.”